Monishofficial/EXPERIMENT-6/README.md

 # EXPERIMENT-6
-## NAME: MONISH N
-## REGNO: 212223240097

 ## AIM
-To write a Python program for checking Palindrome and to write test cases for ir.
+# To write a Python program for checking Palindrome and to write test cases for ir.

 ## ALGORITHM
 Step 1: Start